 Bodice + Skirt =Dress

 Now that you have both a bodice and the skirt prepared, you can finally attach them at the waistline to complete the dress.
 Match the various seams, c-front, and c-back.

 If the skirt has gathers at the waist, gather to match the bodice.

 Here’s Barbie in a princess style dress.
 Notice the balloon sleeves from before!
 Cute!

 I didn’t actually have any tiny snaps.
 I think you can get them especially for dolls.
-Hence, I used Velcro instead.
+Hence, I used the hook and loop instead.
 But in any case, it’s the easier option.

-Cut 1/4in. or 0.5cm wide strips of Velcro, that cover at least the entire length of the bodice and attach them to the c-back opening like this:
+Cut 1/4in. or 0.5cm wide strips of hook and loop tape, that cover at least the entire length of the bodice and attach them to the c-back opening like this: